PegasusMKD/integrated-systems-leptos/README.md

 In regards to deployment:

- - [ ] Find a good site to deploy Rust on (for now DigitalOcean looks like a decent choice, do more research on YT though)
+ - [X] Find a good site to deploy Rust on (for now DigitalOcean looks like a decent choice, do more research on YT though) - works well with Digital Ocean Droplets
- - [ ] Deploy BE on Azure if still have credits
+ - [X] Deploy BE on Azure if still have credits - deployed on Digital Ocean Kubernetes Cluster
- - [ ] Deploy Rust manually first
+ - [X] Deploy Rust manually first
+ - [X] Add kubernetes files
  - [ ] Setup github actions for deployment
+ - [ ] Add 'push-to-deploy' code to the pipelines
+ - [ ] Mimic on BE side as well
+ - [ ] Add .dockerignore file

 Also in regards to maintanance: